justijndepover/laravel-google-recaptcha-v2/README.md

 public function messages()
 {
     return [
+        'g-recaptcha-response.required' => 'Please ensure that you are a human!'
-        'g-recaptcha-response' => 'Please ensure that you are a human!'
+        'g-recaptcha-response.recaptcha' => 'Please ensure that you are a human!'
     ];
 }
 ```